pmoustopoulos/customer-api/SpringBoot3_Knowledge_Sharing.md

   and even configuration classes.

-- **`@AllArgsConstructor`** and **`@NoArgsConstructor`**: Generate constructors with parameters for all fields and no-argument constructors, respectively.
-These can be used in entity classes, DTOs, and any other classes where constructor injection or simple instantiation is needed.
+- **`@AllArgsConstructor`, `@NoArgsConstructor`, and `@RequiredArgsConstructor`**:

+  - **`@AllArgsConstructor`**: Generates a constructor with parameters for all fields in the class.
+This is useful when you want to ensure all fields are initialized at the time of object creation.

+  - **`@NoArgsConstructor`**: Generates a no-argument constructor, which is necessary for frameworks like JPA that require a default constructor to instantiate entities.

+  - **`@RequiredArgsConstructor`**: Generates a constructor with parameters for all final fields and any fields that are marked as `@NonNull`.
+This is useful when you want to ensure that mandatory fields are initialized while still allowing flexibility in object creation.

 - **`@Data`**: Generates getters, setters, `equals()`, `hashCode()`, `toString()`, and other utility methods.
 While it